binipringle/right-to-be-forgotten-draft/_posts/2023-04-26-example-post-four.md

 ---
-title: New York State Senate Bill S4561
+title: New York State Senate Assembly Bill A5323 2017-2018 Legislative Session

 categories:
 - New York